IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-display.md

 `format: DisplayOptions["format"]`
     Shorthand for `:options="{ format: format }"`, allowing for specification of the format to be used when displaying dates.

-    See :ref:`DisplayOptions` for details on the options available for `format`.
+    See [DisplayOptions](/stacks/vue/layers/models.md) for details on the options available for `format`.

 `options: DisplayOptions`
     Specify options for formatting some kinds of values, including dates.
-See :ref:`DisplayOptions` for details.
+See [DisplayOptions](/stacks/vue/layers/models.md) for details.

 `value: any`
     Can be provided the value to be displayed in conjunction with the `for` prop, as an alternative to the `model` prop.